nixnerd2038/GameNotes/dr_dekker.md

 	    - [x] Why the harsh metaphor?
 Dr Dekker's murder seemed to cessate his feeling of living on repeat/in purgatory for two weeks
 	    - Claims he wouldn't commit murder because "you'd have to keep doing it"
 - Feels Dekker was conflicted, no two days were the same for him
-	- Why was dekker conflicted?
+	- Why was Dekker conflicted?
 "He had too many optinos like a kid in a sweet shop...I suppose if you take too much time picking all your options run away".
 - [x] Suffered a tragic event, was hit by a trolley, killed "Hannah"
 	- [x] Who's Hannah?
 His Fiance and Girlfriend since secondary school
 	- [x] Why does he feel it was his fault?
 Feelings about it were better until working with Dr Dekker, which gave him a sense of Deja Vue, recurring depression